Macbeth (1971 film): Scripting

+Finance

 Paramount Pictures, Universal Pictures and Metro-Goldwyn-Mayer declined to finance the project, seeing a Shakespeare play as a poor fit for a director who achieved success with Rosemary's Baby (1968).
 Hugh Hefner, who published Playboy, had produced a few films with Playboy Enterprises and was eager to make more when he met Polanski at a party.
 The budget was set at $2.4 million.

+Hefner's involvement was announced in August 1970.
+The Evening Standard reported "I understand that this new version will have a high content of sex and violence."

+In April 1971 Columbia Pictures announced they had signed a three-year deal with Playboy Enterprises to make at least four films together the first of which was Macbeth.

 Casting

-At one stage Richard Burton said he would do the film alongside his then-wife Elizabeth Taylor, but this never came to pass.

 Due to a feeling that the characters of Macbeth were more relatable to young people in the 1960s than experienced, elder actors, Polanski deliberately sought out "young and good-looking" actors for the parts of Macbeth and Lady Macbeth.
 Francesca Annis and Jon Finch were 26 and 29, respectively, with Tynan remarking characters over 60 were too old to be ambitious.

 Polanski wanted to cast either Victoria Tennant or Tuesday Weld in the role of Lady Macbeth.
 Weld rejected the role, unwilling to perform the nude scene.
+The role was also turned down by Glenda Jackson who said "I don't fancy six weeks on location, walking through that damned gorse for next to no money."

+Casting of the role did not happen until just before the film started.
 Annis accepted the role after some reluctance, as she agreed the character should be older, but was easy to persuade to join the cast.
+Annis called the film "75 percent Shakespeare and 25 percent Polanski" saying "there is nothing to get excited about" her nude scene.
+"I simply walk across a room."

 Polanski's first choice for Macbeth was Albert Finney, who rejected the role, after which Tynan recommended Nicol Williamson, but Polanski felt he was not attractive enough.
-Finch was better known for appearing in Hammer Film Productions pictures such as The Vampire Lovers.
+Finch was better known for appearing in Hammer Film Productions pictures such as The Vampire Lovers and the television series Counterstrike.
+Finch met Polanski on a Paris-London plane and auditioned several times.

 For the scene where the Three Witches and numerous others perform "Double, double, toil and trouble" in the nude, Polanski had difficulty hiring extras to perform.
 As a result, some of the witches are cut from cardboard.
 Polanski had a few of the elderly extras sing "Happy Birthday to You" while naked for a video, sent to Hefner for his 45th birthday.